AbooMardiiyah/lauyami-app/README.md

 Lauyami is an AI-powered legal assistant that helps tenants and landlords understand tenancy agreements in the context of Lagos State Tenancy Law 2011.
 The application provides:

-**Try Lauyami here** : [Lauya-mi AI](https://lauyami-pw2iorq16-hamzat-tiamiyus-projects.vercel.app/)  : Your AI Tenancy agreement Assistant
+**Try Lauyami here** : [Lauya-mi](https://lauyami-pw2iorq16-hamzat-tiamiyus-projects.vercel.app/)  : Your AI Tenancy agreement Assistant

 - **Document Analysis**: Upload your tenancy agreement and get instant analysis highlighting rights, warnings, and potentially predatory clauses
 - **Multilingual Voice Support**: Ask questions about your agreement in 4 Nigerian languages (English, Yoruba, Hausa, Igbo)